ava-labs/avalanche-docs/docs/tooling/cli-guides/setup-a-devnet.md

 See the [getting started guide](https://github.com/ava-labs/teleporter/blob/main/contracts/src/CrossChainApplications/GETTING_STARTED.md) for instructions on how to authoer a cross-chain dApp using Teleporter.

-An [example script](https://github.com/ava-labs/teleporter/blob/main/scripts/local/examples/basic_send_receive.sh) demonstrates how to interact with Teleporter to send a message from one subnet to another.
-Note that this script is intended to be used with a [local network running in Docker](https://github.com/ava-labs/teleporter/blob/main/README.md#run-a-local-testnet-in-docker), and will need to be adapted to use the correct values for the devnet subnet IDs, but should serve as a good reference.
+An [example script](https://github.com/ava-labs/teleporter/blob/main/scripts/local/examples/basic_send_receive.sh) demonstrates how to interact with Teleporter to send a message from one Subnet to another.
+Note that this script is intended to be used with a [local network running in Docker](https://github.com/ava-labs/teleporter/blob/main/README.md#run-a-local-testnet-in-docker), and will need to be adapted to use the correct values for the devnet Subnet IDs, but should serve as a good reference.

 <!-- vale on -->